 To make sure we hold correct and accurate details on our Electoral Register we are required to undertake an Annual Canvass of all households in the district.

-When you receive your Household Enquiry Form, make sure you reply by 14 August 2019, to avoid a reminder.
 You must reply to this form in order to remain on the Electoral Register.

 The easiest way to respond is: